insomnimus/autobuild/readme.md

 # Autobuild
 Autobuild is a set of scripts and a frontend for cross compilation of statically-linked programs to Windows x64.

-There are build recipes for around 30 applications, and over 140 libraries.
+There are build recipes for dozens of applications and over 100 libraries.
 Among the applications are:
 - [FFmpeg](https://github.com/FFmpeg/FFmpeg) with nearly all optional libraries
 - [Wget](https://www.gnu.org/software/wget/) and [Wget2](https://github.com/rockdaboot/wget2)